trendybets/trendybets/scripts/README.md

 This directory contains scripts for maintaining and synchronizing data in the TrendyBets application.

-## Recommended Approach: Direct Database Sync
+## Direct Database Sync System

-We've implemented a new, more efficient approach for data synchronization that connects directly to Supabase without using API routes:
+The recommended approach for data synchronization connects directly to Supabase without using API routes:

 ```bash
 cd ~/trendybets/scripts/direct-sync